-- 5. The SMBC Rights of Way Improvement Plan, which aims to assess the extent to which local rights of way meet the present and likely future needs of the public; the opportunities provided by local rights of way for exercise and outdoor recreation and the enjoyment of the district; the accessibility for blind and partially sighted people and others with mobility problems.
-(27) - 6.
+- 1. Evidence from community feedback reported in Kirkwells Reports and WNF01-03.
+It was clear that the Green Belt and Woodford's countryside and rural environment are highly valued.
+This message was reinforced by the public exhibition in 2015.
+Community engagement gave rise to the environment objective and policies.
+The SMBC Rights of Way Improvement Plan, which aims to assess the extent to which local rights of way meet the present and likely future needs of the public; the opportunities provided by local rights of way for exercise and outdoor recreation and the enjoyment of the district; the accessibility for blind and partially sighted people and others with mobility problems.
+(24) - 2.
 The Greater Manchester Moving programme, which is a comprehensive plan to reduce inactivity and increase participation in physical activity and sport, with the aim of improving the health of residents.
-(28)
+(25)